 University of New South Wales

-In memory of Alexandra Balnaves, the Foundation committed $1.25 million to UNSW’s Indigenous Law Centre to establish a term Chair in Constitutional Law for Professor Megan Davis.
-Alexandra, the eldest child of Neil and Diane, was a passionate and forceful advocate for First Nations people right to self-determination, recognition, and equity.
+In memory of Alexandra Balnaves, the Foundation in partnership with the UNSW Indigenous Law Centre established The Balnaves Foundation Chair in Constitutional Law for Scientia Professor Dr Megan Davis.
+Alexandra, the eldest child of Neil and Diane, was a passionate and forceful advocate for First Nations peoples right to self-determination, recognition and equity.

 “It is an honour to be named The Balnaves Foundation Chair in Constitutional Law.
 My priorities as Chair will be to provide the academic rigour needed to inform development of proposals for constitutional amendment and institutional design of a Voice to Parliament, as well as the foundations of a future Makarrata Commission as set down in the Uluru Statement [from the Heart], to oversee agreement making across the federation and to facilitate truth telling processes,” Professor Davis said in 2020.